top of page

 Risk-based Approach for Business Licensing in Indonesia

-• low-risk business activity;
+• low-risk business activities;

-• medium risk business activity,
+• medium risk business activities, divided into:

-1. medium low-risk business activity; and
+1. medium low-risk business activities; and

-2. medium high-risk business activity;
+2. medium high-risk business activities;

-• high-risk business activity.
+• high-risk business activities.

-Based on the classifications, the business licensing requirements for each type of level can be seen in Table IX.1.
+Based on the classifications, the business licensing requirements for each type of level can be seen in Table IX.1:

 Classification on Risk-Based Approach on Business Licensing